-Eskata for Seborrheic Keratosis in Lake Charles, LA
+Eskata For Seborrheic Keratosis

 If you have dark, crusty brown spots that are slightly raised, join the crowd — 83 million Americans have them.
 They are called seborrheic keratosis lesions, and they can be waxy, raised, flat, or like a wart.
 They’re ugly, but at least they’re benign.

-No one is thrilled when these brown spots appear, but in most cases they’re just the result of aging.
+No one is thrilled when these brown spots appear, but in most cases, they’re just the result of aging.
 In the past, dermatologists could excise these spots, or freeze or burn them off, but that often left a scar in place of the spot.

 Dr. Smith now offers a first-of-its-kind liquid treatment for seborrheic keratoses, Eskata.
 Eskata removes these unsightly spots in just one or two visits.
 Eskata only became available in April 2018 after receiving FDA approval in December 2017.